magento/knowledge-base/src/how-to/general/how-to-add-a-new-country-to-magento-2.md

 ### ExtraCountries/composer.json

-This is an example of example of the composer.json file.
+This is an example of the composer.json file.

 To find out more about composer.json, see [PHP Developer Guide > The composer.json file](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/composer-integration.html) in our developer documentation.